WyMark1/CS435-Term-Project/README.md

 # CS435-Term-Project
-This is a repository for our CS435 term project
+This is a repository for AJ Leichner, Wyatt Markham, Mason Stencel, and Maya Swarup CS435 term project using the dataset found at [**DATASET**](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents)

+## What the project is about
+This project does two main things it calucates and retrives the top 10 most average data points from the *US Accidents (2016 - 2023)* data set.
+And there is a random forest model that can predict the severity of a crash.

+## How to Run
 When you first pull these files you will need to run chmod +x *.sh for them to be executable